• Skip to primary navigation

 Hong Leong Bank

-I’m currently using Hong Leong Bank and based on my experiences, the services offered are top-notch.
+I’m currently no longer using Hong Leong Bank and based on my experiences, the services offered are top-notch.
 Yes even with their slightly higher fee, I’ve had zero problems with trading and customer service has been excellent.
 They also grant users complimentary access to charts and research.
 The main one I use for my research is Equities Tracker.

 Other Brokers